-2. Using the remote control, aim at the analyzer as shown above and press the middle button.
+2. Using the remote control, aim at the analyzer as shown above and press the middle button. screen will update to show the Information Menu:

-'''

-Sens FW: X.XX

-Disp FW: X.XX

-Prod SN: XXXXXXXX

-Mfg Cal XX/XX/XXXX

-Ser Port is RSXXX

-'''
+Sens FW: X.XX Disp FW: X.XX Prod SN: XXXXXXXX Mfg Cal XX/XX/XXXX Ser Port is RSXXX to rotate to the Field Calibration menu: